Charlie Pray: Profile of a Maine super utility infielder

-The capstone of the career of yet another utility infielder has also yet to be reached in the case of Charlie Pray, who holds the record as the longest serving Democrat to ever head up the Maine Senate, its president for eight years in the mid 1980s to the early 1990s, in effect Maine’s lieutenant governor.
-Pray followed this up with 16 years in the Clinton and Obama administrations including posts in energy and nuclear security.
+The capstone of the career of yet another utility infielder has also yet to be reached in the case of Charlie Pray, who holds the record as the longest serving Democrat to ever head up the Maine State Senate, its president for eight years in the mid 1980’s to the early 1990’s, in effect Maine’s lieutenant governor.
+Pray followed this up with sixteen years in both the Clinton and Obama administrations, including posts in energy and nuclear security.
 These positions book ended his role as Maine’s Nuclear Safety Advisor during five years of the Baldacci administration.

-He’s presently doing double duty as executive director of the Maine County Commissioners Association and as Town Councilor in his home town of Millinocket.
-This Vietnam veteran at age 74 just last month demonstrated his own personal sustainability by putting in yet another run in the town’s annual celebrated half marathon race.
+He’s presently doing double duty as Executive Director of the Maine County Commissioners Association and as Town Councilor in his home town of Millinocket.
+This Viet Nam air force veteran at age 74 just last month demonstrated his own personal sustainability by putting in yet another run in the town’s annual celebrated half marathon race.

 Likewise, ask the man who was for eight years a heartbeat away from being in the Blaine House and he points to what he did for the Millinocket area in that role as well.
 This was legislation Pray spearheaded that tied the hydropower system of the Penobscot River in this location to the mill site area itself.
 Otherwise, Pray reasoned, the owner would exploit the location to sell its power to the grid as opposed to keeping it on site for local development.